Kents Bank Grange over Sands

-The pretty village of Kents Bank is the setting for Lothlorien holiday cottage.
+The pretty and charming village of Kents Bank is the setting for Lothlorien holiday cottage.

 Morecambe Bay is one of the last wildernesses left in England and is a sand plain of one hundred and twenty square miles.

 Kents Bank takes its name from the River Kent which once ran close to the shore.

 In olden times, Kents Bank was the first terra firma landing stage of the perilous route over the sands.

 Today, due to the shifting sands, the shore is more of a salt marsh with springy turf covering the immediate shoreline.